Xiragi/keats_downloader/README.md

 > :warning: This project is still buggy, it doesn't support all forms of video formats on keats

+This project was a forked project of [memst's](https://github.com/memst/keats_downloader) but the code is quite a bit different and abandoned, so I've unforked it and made it separate.

 # This project is for downloading videos off of keats.
 This is a project intended to automatically download all videos in a course and store them locally.
 The original idea was to merge [memst's](https://github.com/memst/keats_downloader) and [dylantjb's](https://github.com/dylantjb/keats_downloader) but this has rolled off to be a maintained version of keats downloader